-Between work, kids, classes, and volunteering duties, it’s hard to find time to prepare home-cooked meals.
-But living out of boxes and bags means taking in lots of processed foods.
 The Full Helping blogger columnist Gena Hamshaw’s number-one piece of advice to vegans looking to adopt a healthier diet is to rely more on foods that can be stored in the refrigerator, such as fresh produce and tofu.
 “Stop pulling things out of boxes for dinner,” Hamshaw says.
 “I can’t tell you how many people I know who still eat cereal for dinner.”
 Instead, try preparing a few large meals over the weekend to dole out for lunches or re-heat for suppers throughout the week.
 That way, you can enjoy nutritious, home-cooked meals every night and still have time to walk the dogs at the local animal shelter.

 2. Cut out the white stuff.

 Simple carbs like white bread, white rice, and white pasta are high on the glycemic index, which affects your blood sugar and can make you feel hungry soon after eating your bowl of spaghetti.
 Swap white foods for complex, carb-rich whole grains, such as whole-wheat pastry flour, whole-wheat pasta, and brown rice.
 Mix in some gluten-free versions for variety.